A Lifelong Heart Condition Needs Specialized Care

 Nationally Recognized Leaders

 Penn State Health’s Program for Adult Congenital Heart Disease has decades of experience in successfully treating adults born with a congenital heart defect.
 We’re experienced in all aspects of adult CHD care, including the most complex cases.
-Our surgeons consistently earns the highest or three-star ranking for congenital heart disease surgery.
+Our surgeons consistently earn the highest, three-star ranking from the Society of Thoracic Surgeons’ congenital heart disease surgical registry.

 A Comprehensive, Multidisciplinary Team Approach

-Our CHD specialists offer more than just a diagnosis or second opinions for your CHD.
-We are a team of medical and surgical specialists who work together to offer you both surgical and nonsurgical solutions to give you the best possible heart function and control your symptoms.
+Our ACHD specialists offer more than just a diagnosis or second opinions for your CHD.
+We are a team of board-certified medical and surgical specialists who work together to offer both surgical and nonsurgical solutions to give you the best possible heart function and control your symptoms.

 Support groups provide an opportunity to share your feelings and connect with other patients and caregivers who are experiencing similar struggles.